 TAFB entered into an agreement on July 25, 2017 to lend \$5,364,500 to USBCDC Investment Fund 186, LLC (the USBCDC Borrower).
 The note is secured by the USBCDC Borrower's membership interest in Urban Development Fund XLIX, LLC, a Delaware limited liability company.
 The interest rate on the note is 1.00%.
-Interest earned by the Organization was \$53,645 for the year ended September 30, 2022.
+Interest earned by the Organization was \$52,900 for the year ended September 30, 2023.
 The note has a maturity date of January 1, 2042.

-Commencing on October 10, 2017 and continuing on the tenth day of each October, January, April and July thereafter up to and including April 10, 2024, the USBCDC Borrower will pay interest only on the full proceeds of the note quarterly in arrears for the quarter ending on the last day of the month immediately preceding the month in which such payment is made.
-On September 23, 2023, the USBCDC Borrower shall make an interim interest payment in the aggregate amount of \$12,219 for the interest then accrued and unpaid.
+TAFB and USBCDC has entered into Investment Fund Put and Call Agreement dated as of July 25, 2017 (as amended, modified or restated from time to time).
+Commencing on October 10, 2017 and continuing on the tenth day of each October, January, April, and July thereafter up to and including April 10, 2024, the USBCDC Borrower will pay interest only on the full proceeds of the note quarterly in arrears for the quarter ending on the last day of the month immediately preceding the month in which such payment is made.